-• Press to turn cruise control on or off.
-A white indicator comes on in the instrument cluster when cruise control is turned on.
+S: Press to turn cruise control on or off.
+A white indicator comes on in the instrument cluster.

-RES+ : If there is a set speed in memory, press briefly to resume to that speed or press and hold to accelerate.
-If cruise control is already active, use to increase vehicle speed.
+RES+: If there is a set speed in memory, press the control up briefly to resume to that speed or press and hold to accelerate.
+If cruise control is already engaged, use to increase vehicle speed.

 SET-: Press the control down briefly to set the speed and activate cruise control.
-If cruise control is already active, use to decrease vehicle speed. \bigotimes : Press to disengage cruise control without erasing the set speed from memory.
+If cruise control is already engaged, use to decrease vehicle speed. \bigotimes : Press to disengage cruise control without erasing the set speed from memory.